2022 FIFA World Cup final: Summary

+First half

 France kicked off the match at 18:00 local time (15:00 UTC) in front of a crowd of 88,966.
 Argentina were awarded a penalty in the 23rd minute when Ángel Di María was fouled in the penalty area by Ousmane Dembélé as Di María cut in from the left.
 Lionel Messi scored the penalty with a low shot to the right corner.
 In the 36th minute, Di Maria finished a sweeping Argentina counter-attack to make it 2–0, shooting with his left foot over the goalkeeper to the right corner of the net after a pass from Alexis Mac Allister from the right.
 France made two early substitutions near the end of the first half and went into half-time trailing 0–2.

+Second half

-Argentina were on course for the win, controlling possession, and defensively shutting down France (who failed to make an attempt on goal), until the 80th minute, at which point France was awarded a penalty after Randal Kolo Muani was brought down in the penalty area by Nicolás Otamendi.
-Kylian Mbappé scored the penalty low to the left corner, despite Emiliano Martinéz getting a hand on the ball.
-97 seconds later, Kingsley Coman tackled Messi right as the game restarted, starting a rapid counterattack which finished with Mbappé receiving a pass from Marcus Thuram before volleying the ball with his right foot as he was falling to the ground to the bottom-right corner of the net to make the game 2–2.
-Messi had a hard shot parried over the bar by Hugo Lloris near the end of added time, and with the score tied at the end of regulation time, the match went to extra time.
+Argentina were on course for the win, controlling possession, and defensively shutting down France, who failed to make an attempt on goal until the 80th minute, at which point France was awarded a penalty after Randal Kolo Muani was brought down in the penalty area by Nicolás Otamendi.
+Kylian Mbappé scored the penalty low to the left corner, despite Emiliano Martínez getting a hand on the ball, making the game 2–1.
+97 seconds later, Kingsley Coman tackled Messi right as the game restarted, starting a rapid counter-attack which finished with Mbappé first-time volleying a lofted pass from Marcus Thuram with his right foot as he was falling to the ground to the bottom-right corner of the net to make the game 2–2; Martínez again attempted to parry the ball but couldn't keep it out.

+Five minutes after Mbappé's equaliser, Thuram went down in the penalty box after slightly tripping on Enzo Fernández's leg, only to be booked for diving.
+Both teams came close to finishing the game near the end of added time as Adrien Rabiot fired a quick shot inside the box, forcing a fumbling save from Emiliano Martínez; then three minutes later Messi had a hard shot parried over the bar by Hugo Lloris.
+With the score tied at the end of regulation time, the match went to extra time.